 So, pack some comfortable clothes, your smartphone and your sense of adventure!

 We’ve built a raised platform where you can go see the night sky without interference from urban light pollution.
-On clear nights you’ll be awestruck at the sight of the glittering stars.
+On clear nights you’ll be awestruck at the sight of the stars.

 For those that are gamers at heart we have horseshoes, ping pong, foosball, cornhole, tetherball and a pool table.
 New in the 2015 season is a 9 hole disc golf course.
 Book your tee time now!